 In brief: The purposes of the Functional Research Working Group are to help clinicians find research collaborators and to submit cases to experts for opinions; this is a service group.The Working Group investigates best practices for achieving these goals, and coordinates with the Data Sharing Working Group to prevent duplicative efforts.

-Orion Buske (CANADA), Bruce Korf (USA), Kenjiro Kosaki (JAPAN), Manuel Posada (SPAIN) Henrik Stranneheim (SWEDEN), Domenica Taruscio (ITALY)
+Orion Buske (Canada), Bruce Korf (USA), Kenjiro Kosaki (Japan), Manuel Posada (Spain), Marco Salvatore (Italy), Henrik Stranneheim (Sweden), Domenica Taruscio (Italy)

 Matt Wheeler (USA)